-- a.
-At point b the level of government spending is higher than at point a.
+- 1. a.
 False.
+The interest rate is lower at point b. - b.
+True. - c.
+True.
+The lower interest rate increases investment spending. - d.
+True.
+At point c one or more of the autonomous spending components are higher. - 2. a.
+False.
 The level of government spending is the same since it is on the same IS curve. - b.
-At point d the level of government spending is higher than at point c.
 False.
 The level of government spending is the same since it is on the same IS curve. - c.
-At point c the level of government spending is higher than at point a.
 True.
 The shift of the IS curve is due to an increase in government spending. - d.
-A movement from point c to point d is caused by an increase in government spending.
 False.
-A movement from point c to point d is caused by a decrease in the interest rate. - 3.
-Complete the following table by indicating whether the following variables will cause a downward movement along an IS curve, an upward movement along an IS curve, a rightward shift of an IS curve or a leftward shift of an IS curve:
+A movement from point c to point d is caused by a decrease in the interest rate.

-Variable Impact on IS curve An increase in the interest rate an upward movement along an IS curve An increase in government spending a rightward shift of an IS curve A decrease in taxation a rightward shift of an IS curve A decrease in the interest rate a downward movement along an IS curve A loss of consumer and investor a leftward shift of the IS curve confidence due to an economic crisis d.
-The nominal money supply is the money supply expressed in terms of its purchasing power (in terms of goods).
+Variable Impact on the IS curve an increase in the interest rate an upward movement along an IS curve an increase in government spending a rightward shift of an IS curve a decrease in taxation a rightward shift of an IS curve a decrease in the interest rate a downward movement along an IS curve a loss of consumer and investor confidence due to an economic crisis a leftward shift of the IS curve